minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   "These results were calculated through the analysis, see the link to my github repository for these values.", ).
-One conclusion which can be drawn when analysing the effect of contributions on votes, and holding party constant, is that since Republicans receive more contributions, the effect of contribution on their voting behaviour is higher.
+One conclusion which can be drawn when analysing the effect of contributions on votes, and holding party constant, is that since Republicans receive more contributions, the effect of contribution on their voting behavior is higher.

 // as discussed in @hypo-2, the
 // differences in pro-environmental and anti-environmental contributions is large